German carmakers in emissions deal to try to avert diesel bans

 Carmakers also agreed to fund incentives aimed at encouraging consumers to trade in older diesel cars that cannot be helped with software updates.

-The VDA said the software updates would cost VW, Daimler and BMW together at least 500 million euros ($593 million), while scrapping incentives would be much more expensive.
+The VDA said the software updates would cost VW, Daimler and BMW together at least 500 million euros (447 million pounds), while scrapping incentives would be much more expensive.

 Evercore analyst Arndt Ellinghorst said the costs were manageable for the industry, but cautioned: "What the agreement doesn’t do is restore consumer confidence in diesel engines."